1biot/FiQueLa/docs/file-query-language.md

 ```

 Fulltext search is a special function for searching in text fields.
 It uses the `MATCH` and `AGAINST` functions.
 Supports two modes: `NATURAL` and `BOOLEAN`.
-Result is a score of the match and you can use it for filtering and sorting.
+Result is a score of the match, and you can use it for filtering and sorting.

 ```sql
 SELECT